Prerequisites

 WebSocket Channels

-Full channel catalog — 10 market streams and 11 account streams with schema references.
+Full channel catalog — market and account streams with schema references.